Accounting Policy Meeting

 - If you are using a web browser with multiple tab functionality, open a new window with only a single tab to ensure you do not have multiple sessions open.

-At the end of the presentation, the moderator will end the meeting.
+At the end of the presentation, the moderator will end the webinar.
 Close your web browser when the webinar is over.

-At this time, no CPE Credit will be offered.
+At this time, no CPE Credit is offered.

 Questions and Answers